Pheterov/MySQL-ecommerce-analytics-portfolio/README.md

 ## 🎯 Bottom Line

 If you need someone who writes SQL that actually drives decisions, this repo shows business-first, reproducible analysis with real e-commerce data.

+## 📬 Open to opportunities – let’s turn your data into decisions 🚀